Last Updated on: 30th September 2023, 08:44 am

 The movement of wax produces the color that makes a lava lamp so visually appealing.

-Running a lamp for too long without a break must be avoided because it becomes a fire hazard.
+Running a lamp without a break must be avoided because it becomes a fire hazard.

 Can I Leave My Lava Lamp on Overnight?